General SIP Parameters

 [FakeRetryAfter]

-Determines whether the device, upon receipt of a SIP 503 response without a Retry-After header, behaves as if the 503 response included a Retry-After header and with the period (in seconds) specified by the parameter.
+Defines if the device, upon receiving a SIP 503 response without a Retry-After header, behaves as if the 503 response included a Retry-After header and with the period (in seconds) specified by the parameter.

 [0] Disable (default)